Kevin Harvick Incorporated

-Kevin Harvick, Inc., colloquially referred to as KHI, was a NASCAR team owned by NASCAR Cup Series driver Kevin Harvick and his wife DeLana, who is the daughter of former Busch Series driver John Linville.
-The team owned cars in the NASCAR Nationwide Series, Camping World Truck Series, and the ARCA Re/Max Series.
+Kevin Harvick, Inc., colloquially referred to as KHI, is a racing team owned by former NASCAR Cup Series driver Kevin Harvick and his wife DeLana, who is the daughter of former Busch Series driver John Linville.
+The team owned cars in the NASCAR Nationwide Series, Truck Series, and the ARCA Re/Max Series.

 The team's Nationwide Series equipment was originally purchased from the former BACE Motorsports and Andy Petree Racing teams.
 It was announced in September 2011 that KHI would merge with Richard Childress Racing beginning in 2012, with KHI no longer fielding a vehicle in any of the top three NASCAR divisions.
-However, KHI continues to operate as a management agency for athletes.
+In 2024, the team returned to late model racing in the CARS Tour, fielding the No. 29 late model full-time for Brent Crews and the No. 62 late model full-time for several drivers.
+KHI also operates as a management agency for athletes, particularly in motorsports.